rust-lang/book/src/ch07-02-modules-and-use-to-control-scope-and-privacy.md

 `instrument` and `voice`.
 The `instrument` module has another module defined within it, `woodwind`, and that module contains a function named `clarinet`.

-We mentioned in the “Packages and Crates for Making Libraries and Executables” section that *src/main.rs* and *src/lib.rs* are called *crate roots*.
+We mentioned in the [“Packages and Crates for Making Libraries and Executables”][packages]<!-- ignore --> section that *src/main.rs* and *src/lib.rs* are called *crate roots*.
 They are called crate roots because the contents of either of these two files form a module named `crate` at the root of the crate’s module tree.
 So in Listing 7-2, we have a module tree that looks like Listing 7-3:

 ```text
 crate